tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Unsolved: [deeplearning.ipynb](Activities/01-Ins_Deep_Learning/Unsolved/deeplearning.ipynb)

-If you are confident with the code, open the unsolved notebook and have everyone follow along while you live code.
-Otherwise, walk through the solved notebook and given students the following talking points.
+If you are confident with the code, open the unsolved notebook, and have everyone follow along while you live code.
+Otherwise, walk through the solved notebook and give students the following talking points.

-* In this activity we will use a deep neural network to predict wine quality scores using some features of the wine.
+* In this activity, we will use a deep neural network to predict wine quality scores using some features of the wine.

-* The dataset is loaded an the features set `X` and the target vector `y` are created.
+* The features are assigned to `X`, and the target labels are assigned to `y`.

   ```python
   # Read in data